natepisarski/php-discriminated-union/README.md

   'Error' => fn($meowCount) => "Cat meowed $meowCount times"
 );
 ```

-**Caveat Emptor**
-...This is cool, but it's also PHP we're talking about here.
-The main benefit of discriminated unions (provable exhaustive matching)
-is completely lost on PHP's type system.
-But hopefully the few runtime checks that this match function provides at least
-make it safer than "naked" PHP code.

-# How does it work?
-The actual "core" of how this works is actually implemented in about 50 lines of code, which is currently all packed into `Union.php`.

-The code can explain it better.
-Basically, your arrow functions act as constructors for this dynamic thunk-constructor tree thing.

 # License
 This program can be licensed under the MIT license.